jrad77/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for extracting the HOG features (as well as the color and spatial features) is in second and third code cells of the vehicle-detection.ipynb notebook.
-The actual code for computing the HOG for each image is in the function `get_hog_features` in `lesson_functions.py`).
+The code for extracting the HOG featues (as well as the color and spatial features) is in second and thrid code cells of the vehicle-detection.ipynb notebook.
+The actual code for computing the HOG for each image isin the function `get_hog_features` in `lesson_functions.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: